Lucas-Runner/e-commerce-webtesting/README.md

 # Test Scenario 1: E-commerce Website Registration

-This test scenario verifies the functionality of the registration page.
+This test verifies the functionality of the registration page.

 ## Test Steps

 1. Set up the test environment by importing the necessary modules and helper functions.
 2. Execute the registration process using the `executeRegistration` helper function.
+(Function described in Helpers section)
 3. Perform assertions to check the following:
    - The page contains the expected search page text "My Account".
    - The page displays the registered email in the user information section.